bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 1/func-obj-decs.md

 # Overview and Motivations

-The ECMAScript [Decorators][] proposal introduced the ability to "decorate" classes and class methods and fields by marking those declarations with an `@`-prefixed expression.
+The ECMAScript [[decorators]] proposal introduced the ability to "decorate" classes and class methods and fields by marking those declarations with an `@`-prefixed expression.
 These _decorators_ could then evaluate user-defined code during the evaluation of the class definition to perform various metaprogramming tasks, such as constructor registration, input validation, logging and tracing, reflection, metadata, and more.
 However, decorators are currently